kcmonceaux/mle-project-challenge-2/README.md

 1. Make sure Docker Desktop is installed and running on your computer.
 2. Open a terminal and go to your project folder: cd C:\Users\kcmon\anaconda_projects\mle-project-challenge-2
+3. Make sure Docker Desktop is installed and running.
+4. Open a terminal and go to the folder with `house-predictor.tar`.
-3. Build the Docker image:
+5. Load the image:
-  docker build -t house-predictor .
+  docker load -i house-predictor.tar
-4. Start the Docker container: docker run -p 8000:8000 house-predictor
+6. Start the Docker container: docker run -p 8000:8000 house-predictor
-5. The API will be available at http://localhost:8000
+7. The API will be available at http://localhost:8000

 # Example API Requests